eoinok/maW4Lab/README.md

 as a prop inside the tag of the component.

 Now modify the respective styles inside the CSS tag so that the App looks better.
 Each row should get a flexDirection of 'row' so that the elements will appear alongside each other.
+This will allow us to fit more rows on the screen and thereby do a GPA calculation for a full semesters worth of modules.
 To improve the look of the other elements add marginLeft, marginRight, and padding settings.
 When adding these settings always use a percentage e.g. marginLeft: "5%".
 This will ensure the App is responsive and will render well on any screen size.

+# Part 3
+Add additional useState variables for MobileApps, Digital Marketing, OOAD, and Financial Management.
+Copy and paste the two existing rows to add additional rows for these modules, modify the code in each one so that the correct setState function is called when the text changes.
+Add additonal lines of code to the click me function so that the GPA will be calculated on the basis of 6 modules as opposed to two.
+You will also have to change the Total Possible Credits to 30.